-SD-WAN is a software-defined approach to managing your wide-area network, or WAN.
-It’s frequently leveraged to load-balance other types of connections, including those from your Internet Service Provider (ISP).
-SD-WAN has grown into a very popular service–most service providers now offer it.
+Software-defined wide area network (SD-WAN) or SDWAN is a software-defined approach to managing your wide area network (WAN).
+It is frequently leveraged to load-balance other types of connections, including those from your Internet Service Provider (ISP).
+SD-WAN has grown into a very popular service – most service providers now offer it.
 Why?
 Because with SD-WAN, Information Technology (IT) has shown 3 main benefits: simplified management, improved user experience and increased security.

 As a centralized, cloud-delivered WAN architecture, SD-WAN makes it easy to scale across thousands of endpoints, whether they are in the branch, campus, or cloud.
 It gives IT the ability to automate zero-touch deployments globally, using a single management interface.